Spacecraft thermal control: Sun shield

-In spacecraft design, a Sun shield restricts or reduces heat caused by sunlight hitting a spacecraft.
+In spacecraft design, a sun shield restricts or reduces heat caused by sunlight hitting a spacecraft.
 An example of use of a thermal shield is on the Infrared Space Observatory.
 The ISO sunshield helped protect the cryostat from sunlight, and it was also covered with solar panels.
+Another example is the James Webb Space Telescope sunshield.

+For spacecraft approaching the Sun, the sunshade is usually called a heatshield.
+Notable spacecraft with heatshields include: